Attribution: Financially motivated cybercriminal group, suspected French-speaking members

 This includes recent listings involving internal corporate data, enterprise system access, and experimental AI-related assets, indicating a broader monetization strategy beyond customer data alone.

-Behavior and Messaging Strategy
+Behavior and messaging strategy

 The group frequently uses confrontational messaging in its listings, accusing organizations of failing to protect user data and framing payment as a responsible decision.
 Public posts often include countdowns, warnings, and reputational pressure tactics designed to force rapid engagement.